-Have students copy or paste the mini-lesson statement and the date into the 'ML' portion of their notebooks.

-As with every ML statement, write it on a chart paper (or smart board, etc).

-Show them your writer's notebook.
+- ·Have students copy or paste the mini-lesson statement and the date into the 'ML' portion of their notebooks. - ·As with every ML statement, write it on a chart paper (or smart board, etc). - Show them your writer's notebook.
 Try to have a few entries in your notebook in the gathering seeds section to show students that you will be keeping a notebook just like them.
-This is critical to the success of the writer's notebook; that students see you as a writer and you are a community of writer's together.

-•To enhance this message and teach students about what a writer is, you may want to show this amazing author's talk with Lucy Calkins: http://youtu.be/W029kl-RvsA
+This is critical to the success of the writer's notebook; that students see you as a writer and you are a community of writer's together. - •To enhance this message and teach students about what a writer is, you may want to show this amazing author's talk with Lucy Calkins: http://youtu.be/W029kl-RvsA

-Pass out writer's notebooks for students and have them make tabbed sections titled
+·Pass out writer's notebooks for students and have them make tabbed sections titled

-•Gathering seeds

-•ML (mini-lessons)

-•Word Work (this is where students copy interesting series, so am nor selected and other conventions as they are incorporated into the writing workship)

-Students can decorate the cover of their notebook make them more personal.
-Composition notebooks work great because they are very difficult for gudents a burgk or g sassemble (unlike the spiral kind).

-•Pass out white copy paper and have students decoupte the sheet with all things related to them.
-They can then glue the covers unit the front of the notebooks.

-•This usually takes up the hour works op block for the first day.
-Have fun personalizing their notebooks

-As students work, walk around and conference, taking notes with the writing conference observation form.
-Ask why they are noking in anoices they are with their artwork.
-Get to know your kids from the very first day.

-Bring students back the carpet for the last five minutes with their notebooks.
-Have them share with a partner what their covers look like and describe some of their choices.

-As students share with the group, take some notes.
+- Gathering seeds - •ML (mini-lessons) - Word Work (this is where students copy interesting series, segment and other conventions as they are incorporated into the writing workship) - Students can decorate the cover of their notebooks make them more personal.
+Composition notebooks work great because they are very difficult for sudents block or assemble (unlike the spiral kind). - •Pass out white copy paper and have students decorate the sheet with all things related to them.
+They can then glue the covers and the front of the notebooks. - •This usually takes up the hour works op block for the first day.
+Have fun personalizing their notebooks: - As students work, walk ground and conference, taking notes with the writing conference observation form.
+Ask why they are naking moices they are with their artwork.
+Get to know your kids from the very first day. - Bring students back the carpet for the last five minutes with their notebooks.
+Have them share with a partner what their covers look like and describe some of their choices. - ·As students share with the group, take some notes.
 The more information you gather about each child, the faster you will learn about each of them as writers.

+Chart for mini-lesson

+Writers use special notebooks to gather their thoughts and ideas so that all their great thinking has a place to be remembered forever.

+- ·Take a look at my writer's notebook!

+- ·Tab your notebook...

+- Gathering seeds

+- •mL

+- Word Work

+What kinds of seeds do you think you could plant in you not by ?? (if time... make a list)